tomcatmwi/ValidatorJSChain/README.md

 ## How to install

 ```
-npm i validator-chain
+npm i validatorjs-chain
 ```

 ## Basic usage

-First, import the `ValidationChain` object, and create an instance:
+First, import the `ValidatorJSChain` object, and create an instance:

 ```
-import ValidatorChain from `validator-chain`;
+import ValidatorJSChain from `validatorjs-chain`;

-const validatorChain = new ValidatorChain();
+const validatorJSChain = new ValidatorJSChain();
 ```

 Now you can verify any variable using one or multiple validators.